 - Mathematics and formal or symbolic logic; or

-- Foreign language (two units in one language; literature courses cannot be used to satisfy Group D) or linguistics.
-See the linguistics department listing for those courses that fulfill Group D.
+- Foreign language (two units in one language; literature courses cannot be used to satisfy Group D); or

 Group X: Additional Breadth